 Anyone can relate to this, for example by asking themselves which company they would recommend with complete conviction.
 The answer is almost certain to be a company that you like yourself, whose products you happily buy and to which you feel connected, right?
-This is what most others do, making the Net Promoter Score® metric one of the most important metrics that a company can collect.
-This value reflects the current state of Customer Satisfaction.
+This is what most others do, making the Net Promoter Score metric one of the most important metrics that a company can collect.
+This value reflects the current state of customer satisfaction.
 But beware: It really only shows the current state of play, and it can change at any time.
-Therefore, you have to record and calculate the Net Promoter Score® regularly.
+Therefore, you have to record and calculate the Net Promoter Score regularly.

 By the way: Another advantage of the Net Promoter Score is in the feedback box, which customers can fill in in writing.
 This field is a gold mine for companies that want to continuously optimize themselves and attract more customers.
-You can read about how to use the feedback in detail in the contribution to recommendation marketing or read a study on the use of online reviews.

-"Look before you leap".
+“Look before you leap”.
 Nowadays, every customer can quickly and easily check whether a much-loved company really delivers what it promises.
-That's why authenticity is one of the most important instruments you can use to gain the trust of customers.
+That’s why authenticity is one of the most important instruments you can use to gain the trust of customers.
 Only credible companies and brands appear trustworthy and gain the loyalty of their customers.
-This loyalty and the trust that goes with it are necessary to strengthen customer attachment and secure it in the long term.
+This retention and the trust that goes with it are necessary to strengthen customer attachment and secure it in the long term.